 If an event of default specified in the eighth bullet point in the first paragraph under the caption "-Events of Default" above occurs and is continuing, then automatically the principal of all the new notes and the interest thereon shall become immediately due and payable.
 If an event of default shall occur and be continuing, other than with respect to the eighth bullet point in the first paragraph under the caption "-Events of Default" above (the default not having been cured or waived as provided under "-Modifications and Waiver" below), the trustee or the holders of at least 25% in aggregate principal amount of the new notes then outstanding may declare the new notes due and payable at their principal amount together with accrued interest, and thereupon the trustee may, at its discretion, proceed to protect and enforce the rights of the holders of new notes by appropriate judicial proceedings.
-Such declaration may be rescinded or annulled with the written consent of the holders of a majority in aggregate principal amount of the new notes and under the new notes of the new notes and the new notes and the new notes of the new notes and the new notes and the new notes and enforce the rights of the holders of the new notes then outstanding upon the conditions provided in the new notes indenture.
-However, if an event of default is cured prior to such declaration by the trustee or holders of the new notes will not be able to make such declaration as a result of that cured event of default.
+Such declaration may be rescinded or annulled with the written consent of the holders of a majority in aggregate principal amount of the new notes as discussed above, the trustee and the holders of the new notes will not be able to make such declaration as a result of that cured event of default.